schitresh/system-design/website_designs/social_media/1_instagram.md

 ## Showing Feed
 - What are the different approaches to send the feed contents to the users
 - Clients can pull the feed from the server
-  - On a regular basis of manually whenever they need it
+  - On a regular basis manually whenever they need it
   - Though new data might not be shown until clients issue a pull request
   - If there is no new data, the pull requests might result in an empty response
 - Servers can push the feed to the users